2028 Philippine barangay and Sangguniang Kabataan elections: Preparation

-The 2023 Philippine barangay and Sangguniang Kabataan elections were originally scheduled to be held on 2022 but were postponed to October 2023 with subsequent elections held in three-year intervals; this meant that after the 2023 elections, the next would have been held in 2026.
+The 2023 Philippine barangay and Sangguniang Kabataan elections were originally scheduled to be held in 2022 but were postponed to October 2023 with subsequent elections held in three-year intervals; this meant that after the 2023 elections, the next would have been held in 2026.
 A Supreme Court decision in June 2023 declared the law postponing the election to 2023 to be unconstitutional but still ordered the 2023 elections to continue, with the next elections in 2025, then every three years thereafter.

-Postponement
+Postponement to 2026

-In June 2024, the Commission on Elections said it will benefit the commission if the barangay elections were postponed to 2026, to prevent the barangay elections being held on the same year as the general election.
+In June 2024, the Commission on Elections said it would benefit the commission if the barangay elections were postponed to 2026, to prevent the barangay elections from being held in the same year as the general election.
 Speaker Martin Romualdez filed a bill proposing a six-year term for barangay officials, for a maximum of two consecutive terms, with current officials' terms extended to 2029.
 In November 2024, Senator Imee Marcos sponsored a bill postponing the election to 2029, then every six years thereafter.
-Marcos explained that a longer term shall give barangay officials to "deepen their understanding of both national and local issues, as well as implement their own medium- and long-term initiatives," aside from the fact that the barangay elections "will never coincide with the national and local elections".
+Marcos explained that a longer term shall give barangay officials the opportunity to "deepen their understanding of both national and local issues, as well as implement their own medium- and long-term initiatives," aside from the fact that the barangay elections "will never coincide with the national and local elections".

-An updated Senate bill saw barangay officials terms set to four years, with the officials elected in 2023 serving until 2027, and in holdover capacity from 2025 onwards.
+An updated Senate bill saw barangay officials' terms set to four years, with the officials elected in 2023 serving until 2027, and in holdover capacity from 2025 onwards.
 A House bill has barangay officials' terms set to six years, with barangay incumbents serving until 2029.
-House representative Ma.
-Victoria Co-Pilar from Quezon City sponsored the House bill.
+Quezon City–6th district representative Marivic Co-Pilar sponsored the House bill.
 Romulo Macalintal, the same lawyer who successfully sued the constitutionality of the previous postponement law, and the Legal Network for Truthful Elections both opposed further postponements.